buildingbeautifuluis/buildingbeautifuluis.github.io/08-Chapter-8-Project-X-Rays.md

 <!-- 589 Words -->

+**This chapter will feature in-depth interviews with three industry professionals working in user interface design.
+For each, I’ll be selecting one project and unravelling it and identifying lessons we can learn.
+I’ll be interviewing the following:**

++ **Vic Bell**
++ **Howard Pinsky; and**
++ **Val Head**

-**As I’ve noted in the [overview](https://github.com/fehler/building-beautiful-uis/blob/master/00-Overview.md), this is a work in progress and I’m sharing it here in draft form.
-It isn’t finished, but I hope it provides some value as I finalise all of the chapter content.**
+**As I’ve noted in the [overview](https://github.com/buildingbeautifuluis/bbuis/blob/master/00-Overview.md), this is a work in progress and I’m sharing it here in draft form.
+The book isn’t finished, but I hope the draft content I’m providing has some value as I finalise the chapters.**